compilit/ssimpl/docs/index.md

   providing a signed version of the DID.
 - The ledger SHOULD be decentralised.

-## 1.3 Subscriptions
+## 1.4 Subscriptions

-The ability to establish a verified, digital identity is only part of the equation.
+The ability to establish a verified, digital identity is only part of the equation of an id-wallet.
 It is essential that parts of this identity can be shared with other entities on the internet.
 A simple example would be 'signing in' on a website.
+Originally
-Usually these parts of your identity (aka 'Claims'), come from a centralised service which has your profile stored.
+these parts of your identity (aka 'Claims'), come from a centralised service which has your profile stored.
 SSIMPL offers a completely new perspective.
 Since you already have the claims stored in your own wallet, there is no need for an external, centralised service.
 Instead, the entity interested in your claims shares with you the necessary claims (